DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/40 Filtering and Searching/2 Header Filter.md

 ---

 A header filter's popup menu lists all column values by default.
 You can group them using the **headerFilter**.[groupInterval](/api-reference/_hidden/GridBaseColumn/headerFilter/groupInterval.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/headerFilter/#groupInterval') property if they are numbers or dates.
 You can also provide a custom data source for a header filter using the [dataSource](/api-reference/_hidden/GridBaseColumn/headerFilter/dataSource.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/headerFilter/#dataSource') property.
-Refer to the option's description for details.
+Refer to the property's description for details.

 #####See Also#####
 - [Filtering API - Initial and Runtime Filtering](/concepts/05%20Widgets/TreeList/40%20Filtering%20and%20Searching/6%20API/1%20Initial%20and%20Runtime%20Filtering.md '/Documentation/Guide/UI_Components/TreeList/Filtering_and_Searching/#API/Initial_and_Runtime_Filtering')